-As you exit the arrival hall with your friendly Flight Leader, you will meet our team of staff.
+As you exit the arrival hall with your Flight Leader, you will meet our team of staff.
 They have been anxiously awaiting your arrival and will lead you up to the fourth floor of the airport, where you’ll have a relatively quiet place to unwind and meet new friends who have arrived on different flights or are connecting from different programs.

-After a great night's rest and a simple breakfast, you will depart for the elephant camp by 8:30 a.m.
+We’ll depart for the elephant camp by 8:30 a.m.
 From Chiang Mai, it’s just over an hour's drive through the mountains outside Lampang to your new home for the next week.

 Once you arrive at the camp, you will meet the entire staff – including the elephants – and then the senior camp officials will offer an opening prayer ceremony, which is performed for good luck and to show the commitment of the group to the task at hand.
 With the ceremony finished, the program will be officially underway, and you will waste no time in getting down to business.

 Your first order of business will be to look the part – so everyone will receive a custom mahout (or elephant trainer) suit.
 Once you are comfortable in your fashionable new attire, you will be assigned to an elephant.
-Depending on the size of the group, there will be between one to three students assigned to each elephant.
+Depending on the size of the group, there will be between one or two students assigned to each elephant.
 The first things you will need to learn will be the basic mahout commands and how to interpret and communicate with these amazing animals.
-Before you know it, you'll be riding your elephant into the jungle, learning its personality, and communicating with it – it’s all part of your new job as a mahout.
+Before you know it, you'll be riding your elephant into the jungle, learning its personality, and communicating with it – it’s all part of your new job as a mahout!

 After you are well fed, you will hop on your elephant and ride down to the elephant show.
 The show is a fundraising event for the camp and a great way to show the public these amazing creatures’ intelligence and potential.
 As a member of the mahout training camp, you will get a unique insider’s perspective on the show.

-Rising early, you will once again take your elephant down to the river for its morning shower.
+Rising early, you will once again take your elephant down to the river for its morning bath.
 Then, after breakfast, you will begin the day’s lesson – the life and practices of a mahout.
 Many people don't realize that being a mahout is a life-long career.
 Although they don't make much money and it is not a glamorous profession, mahouts are essential for the survival of elephants in the world today, and they are very respected in Thai culture.

 You'll learn about the special relationship that develops between the mahout and the elephant, the tools and skills involved, and how they communicate with one another.
 Then practice the training commands with your elephant, learn how to weave rope for a saddle, and find out how to strap cargo on comfortably.
 You will have gone a long way in developing your own relationship with your elephant by the time you release it back into the jungle in the afternoon.